chjfth/VSPG/_VSPG/VSPG-how-to-use.md

 will be automatically imported into VSIDE when you open that project.

-Of course, you can place `_VSPG` folder at other places, for example, in parent dir of .vcxproj so that multiple .vcxproj shares a single copy of VSPG framework code.
+Of course, you can place `_VSPG` folder at other places, for example, in parent dir of .vcxproj so that multiple .vcxproj share a single copy of VSPG framework code.
 Just change `VSPG_BootsDir_NoTBS`'s directory-prefix accordingly.
 If you want to use relative dir-prefix, that's OK and it is relative to $(ProjectDir), that is where foo.vcxproj resides.